 There are several treatment options for skin inflammation that you can do at home.
 However, you need to only do them with proper instructions and permission from your healthcare provider.
 These remedies include:

 - Cold Compress/Wet Wrap Therapy: As the name suggests, wrapping something wet around the skin helps to increase the moisture in it and offer relief from dermatitis symptoms.
+Avoid this method if there is oozing.

 - Ultraviolet Light: Ultraviolet A or B light waves can help treat skin inflammation symptoms.
+This method should be carried out under a doctor’s supervision.

 Apart from the above-listed home remedies, there are various other things you can do at home to reduce skin inflammation.
 These include: